 Finally, you must respond to the petition that is filed by CPS that initiates the lawsuit.
-You have to make yourself available to the court by attending the initial hearing, making it known that you will oppose the CPS case and then request to have an attorney appointed to represent you.
-If you choose to sit the case out on your couch then not only will you not be able to have an attorney appointed to represent you, but you will likely have your parental rights terminated sooner rather than later.
+You have to make yourself available to the court by attending the initial hearing, making it known that you will oppose the CPS case, and request an attorney appointed to represent you.
+If you choose to sit the case out on your couch, then not only will you not be able to have an attorney appointed to represent you, but you will likely have your parental rights terminated sooner rather than later.

 After you request a lawyer, how quickly can one be appointed to represent you?

-If you meet all of the above requirements for having an attorney appointed to represent you in your CPS case the next question you will likely want to be answered is how quickly can an attorney be appointed to your case?
+If you meet all of the above requirements for having an attorney appointed to represent you in your CPS case, the next question you will likely want to be answered is how quickly can an attorney be appointed to your case?
 The answer to that question depends upon where your case is being heard.
-Many judges will assume that because you are present in their courtroom and because you are indigent that you automatically oppose CPS removing your child from your home.
-It can happen that the judge will automatically contact an attorney to have him or she represent you in the CPS case, in which case, you may receive a call from an attorney before you ever see the inside of a courtroom.
+Many judges will assume that because you are present in their courtroom and indigent, you automatically oppose CPS removing your child from your home.
+It can happen that the judge will automatically contact an attorney to have him or her represent you in the CPS case, in which case, you may receive a call from an attorney before you ever see the inside of a courtroom.